What is the difference between powered air and supplied air respirators?

 It is a highly advanced respiratory protection device that filters out harmful airborne particles and gases in industrial, healthcare, and emergency response environments.
 This lightweight and compact unit offers superior protection, comfort, and convenience, making it ideal for many applications.
 To learn more about this powdered air respirator, click here.

-For more information, there are the so-called Air-Purifying Respirators (APR), which are partitioned into two kinds: Particulate Filtering, which eliminates particulates like residue, fogs, sprayers, and exhaust, and vapor; while the other one is called Gas Filtering, which eliminates fumes and gases from the air you breathe in.
+For more information, there are the so-called Air-Purifying Respirators (APR), which are partitioned into two kinds: Particulate Filtering, which eliminates particulates like residue, fogs, sprays, and exhaust, and vapor; while the other one is called Gas Filtering, which eliminates fumes and gases from the air you breathe in.

 Particulate Filtering